 While Clinton presided over the British forces in the north, Charles, Lord Cornwallis, commanded in the south, and in December 1780 and March 1781 troops under Benedict Arnold and William Phillips were sent to reinforce him.
 After raiding Virginia for a time, this second force then retired to Petersburg after the arrival of a strong French army.

-There they were joined by Cornwallis in May, after the latter had won a costly victory at Guildford Courthouse and needed to resupply.
+There they were joined by Cornwallis in May, after the latter had won a costly victory at Guilford Courthouse and needed to resupply.
 Together these British forces numbered around 7,200 men.
 Cornwallis, who took sole command after the unexpected death of Phillips, then gathered these forces and pursued Lafayette’s nearby French Army, until receiving orders from his superior Clinton to occupy and defend the port of Yorktown.

 Marching on Yorktown

 Meanwhile in the north the armies of George Washington and experienced French General Rochambeau met at White Plains and began to plan their next move.
 Washington was eager to launch an attack on New York, which was still heavily defended by the British.
 Rochambeau, however, believed that easier victories were to be found elsewhere in the south, where Lafayette’s French army was keeping an eye on Cornwallis’ men.

 In August, they received word from another French commander, Admiral De Grasse, who had left France months earlier with the intention of supporting the American cause.
 De Grasse’s 29 ships and 3,200 soldiers were headed towards Virginia, where they would help tip the balance in any attack on Cornwallis’ forces.
 With this news, Washington abandoned his dreams of New York and brought his armies south.